17maxd/bf-jouster/README.md

 left bot                                      right bot
 ```

 Both bots execute their action simultaneously, this is considered one cycle.
-The game ends after 2000 cycles or as soon as one of the winning conditions is reached.
-If one of the programs reaches its end, it starts over again.
+The game ends after 10000 cycles or as soon as one of the winning conditions is reached.
+If one of the programs reaches its end, it simply stops doing anthing until the end of the game, but can still win.

 ### Winning conditions